isomerpages/ogp/_about-us/eng/ian.md

 accomplishments: |-
   * Worked on and helped to launch Plumber
   * Launched OpenSpace
-  * Explored different frameworks and tools, prorotyped and revamp Starter Kit
+  * Explored different frameworks and tools, prorotyped and revamped Starter Kit
 quote: ""
 linkedinId: ""